zrythm/zrythm/doc/user/glossary/intro.rst

     :abbr:`DSP (Digital Signal Processing)` means
     audio signal processing.

+  DSSI
+    :abbr:`DSSI (Disposable Soft Synth Interface)` is a plugin standard for instrument plugins, that has been superseded by :term:`LV2`.

   Free software
     Free/libre software means users control the
     program, as opposed to proprietary software,